AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

     the numerical value stored in I. We have to do this because Put_Line is expecting a string as an input parameter.

+    We'll discuss attributes in more details
+    :ref:`later in this chapter <Attributes>`.

 In the above example, we are traversing over the range in reverse order.
 In Ada, we use the :ada:`reverse` keyword to accomplish this.